-However, there are a few other studies which evaluate the impact this aspect has on the firm, besides the employment growth factor which includes the conclusions drawn upon by Nishantha (2011) Multiple empirical studies reflect the importance of finance and its availability on the economic growth observed.
-To this end, Aterido and Hallward-Driemeier (2010) justify higher employment growth rates with the ease of accessing external financing for the firm.
+Multiple empirical studies reflect the importance of finance and its availability on the economic growth observed.
+To this end, Aterido and Hallward- Driemeier (2010) justify higher employment growth rates with the ease of accessing external financing for the firm.
 Aterido (2009) concludes that greater the ease of accessing external financing in a business, more would there be a corresponding increase in the employment growth rates.

-Unfortunately, the availability of finances is a major issue in most of the developing and poor countries (Kinda 293 2009), which is also confirmed by the World Bank (2004).
-This research documents a negative relationship 294 between the ease of availability of finance verses a firm's employment growth which is mathematically reflected 295 as ? = -0.276, p<0.001.
-This indicates that for every 1 per cent increase in challenges to obtaining external 296 financing, the employment growth decreases by 0.28 per cent.
-On a similar note, research on how the availability 297 of financing for a firm affects the firm's employment at firm level is rare.
-However, there are alternative studies 298 which quantify the effect finance opportunities have on the firm's performance besides the employment growth 299 perspective.
-The observed conclusions are in sync with results obtained by Ayyagari et al. (2006) and Beck et 300 al. (2005) who both postulated that challenges in obtaining finances had a direct effect on the growth prospects 301 of the firm.
-302
+Unfortunately, the availability of finances is a major issue in most of the developing and poor countries (Kinda 2009), which is also confirmed by the World Bank (2004).
+This research documents a negative relationship between the ease of availability of finance verses a firm's employment growth which mathematically reflected as $\beta = -0.276$, p<0.001.
+This indicates that for every 1 per cent increase in challenges to obtaining external financing, the employment growth decreases by 0.28 per cent.
+On a similar note, research on how the availability of financing for a firm affects the firm's employment at firm level is rare.
+However, there are alternative studies which quantify the effect finance opportunities have on the firm's performance besides the employment growth perspective.
+The observed conclusions are in sync with results obtained by Ayyagari et al. (2006) and Beck et al. (2005) who both postulated that challenges in obtaining finances had a direct effect on the growth prospects of the firm.

-303 Our research demonstrates that the presence of a good infrastructure network has a positive influence on employment growth and vice versa, mathematically represented as ? = .357, p<0.001.
-This translates to a 1 304 per cent increase in infrastructure facilities providing for a 0.36 per cent increase in employment growth.
-This 305 relationship seems to be particularly true for nations with run-down infrastructure facilities which is perhaps 306 attributed to the effects of decreasing marginal return to infrastructure The research makes it clear that the 307 factor of competition does not play a major part in determining the growth of the employment of the firms.
-This 308 does not differ with the research work conducted by Ayyagari et al. (2006).
-He discovered that an attitude which 309 is against competition does not have any major influence on the sales growth of the firm.
-310
+Our research demonstrates that the presence of a good infrastructure network has a positive influence on employment growth and vice versa, mathematically represented as β = .357, p<0.001.
+This translates to a 1 per cent increase in infrastructure facilities providing for a 0.36 per cent increase in employment growth.
+This relationship seems to be particularly true for nations with run-down infrastructure facilities which is perhaps attributed to the effects of decreasing marginal return to (Hallward-Driemeier infrastructure et Correspondingly, Dollar et al. (2005) has concluded that aspects of non-availability of electrical power, lack of voice communication and unnecessary delays in processing imports through Customs significantly contributes to decreasing employment growth, although Hallward-Driemeier et al. (2006) is of the opinion that infrastructure is not observed to play such a major role in employment growth in the Chinese context.

+The research makes it clear that the factor of competition does not play a major part in determining the growth of the employment of the firms.
+This does not differ with the research work conducted by Ayyagari et al. (2006).
+He discovered that an attitude which is against competition does not have any major influence on the sales growth of the firm.

-The current research is of the conclusion that in the Libyan scenario, the presence or absence of business regulations is not significantly affecting employment growth in the firm's which is incidentally in contrast to earlier studies in this regard ??
-V.
+The current research is of the conclusion that in the Libyan scenario, the presence or absence of business regulations is not significantly affecting employment growth in the firm's which is incidentally in contrast to earlier studies in this regard (Aterido & Hallward- Driemeier 2010; Aterido 2009; Hallward-Driemeier et al. 2006).